-QV66 is the tomb of Nefertari, the Great Wife of Ramesses II, it is the largest and the most decorated spectacular tomb in Egypt's Valley of the Queens.
+QV66 is The Tomb of Nefertari, the Great Wife of Ramesses II, it is the largest and the most decorated spectacular tomb in Egypt's Valley of the Queens.
 It was discovered by Ernesto Schiaparelli (the director of the Egyptian Museum in Turin) in 1904.
 It is called the Sistine Chapel of Ancient Egypt.

 Unfortunately, by the time that Schiaparelli rediscovered Nefertari tomb it had already been found by tomb raiders, who had stolen all the treasure buried with the Queen, including her sarcophagus and mummy.
 Some pieces of the mummy were found in the burial chamber, and were taken to the Egyptian Museum in Turin by Schiaparelli, where they still reside today.